felix-eriksson/gtm-automation-engine/src/media_generation/README.md

 This subsystem powers large-scale, deeply personalized video asset generation for Go-To-Market (GTM) workflows.

-Unlike lightweight video personalization tools that offer limited, surface-level customization, this system enables **full creative control** over video narratives by programmatically rendering highly flexible After Effects templates using structured prospect and account data.
+Unlike lightweight video personalization tools that focus on surface-level customization (names, greetings, simple overlays), this system enables **full creative control over video narratives** by programmatically rendering highly flexible After Effects templates using structured prospect and account data.

-The result is the ability to generate **one-to-one personalized videos at one-to-many scale**, without sacrificing creative expressiveness.
+The goal is not “magic video AI,” but to make video a **programmable GTM surface** — where creative effort is encoded once and then executed at scale.

 ---